sciZer0/7/v/README.md

 This paper proposes an idea (set of ideas/solutions) on a revolutionary blockchain protocol.

-The protocol is represented through describing the Vote blockchain being built based on the given protocol.
+The protocol is represented through describing the Vote blockchain being built based on the given protocol.*

+*The perks of being a contributor to the Vote blockchain have also been described.*